schultyy/monotes/README.md

 # Monotes

-TODO: Write a gem description
+Monotes is a GitHub Issues commandline client.

 ## Installation